graphicore/Atem-Project/website/index.md

 Our aim is making software that empowers the user, that is simple to use by default but is unlimited when more might is needed.
-Software that helps the user to grow some more knowledge.
+Software that helps the user to grow more knowledge and to become more skillful.

 The root of Atem is [Metapolator](http://metapolator.com) and our focus is on making better tools for **type design and typography**.
 But, Atem is